manepablo/openSi/README.md

 openSi aims to integrate a variety of new and existing EDA (Electronic Design Automation) tools.
 Here are some initial components under consideration:

+An overview of available VLSI EDA tools can be found here: [Overview EDA tools](https://glenzac.wordpress.com/2021/06/21/list-of-open-source-vlsi-eda-tools/)

 ### PDK Tools

 - **[open_PDK](https://github.com/RTimothyEdwards/open_pdks)**: Manages PDKs, with SkyWater and GlobalFoundries PDKs currently open source.
-We hope that in the future the range of available PDKs, even at more modern nodes will increase.
+We aspire to expand the range of available PDKs.
 - **[kiCAD_PDK](https://github.com/lethalbit/kicad-pdk-libs)**: A KiCad-based PDK management tool, enhancing library support for various design kits.

 ### Schematic Design